 What to Pack for 2 Weeks in South Africa

-We definitely made some mistakes on our own South Africa packing list–here’s what we recommend you bring along for 2 weeks in South Africa.
+We definitely made some mistakes on our own South Africa packing list!

 Travel Insurance — Definitely be sure not to visit South Africa without travel insurance!

-Our Pacsafe easily holds two laptops along with other valuables like our passports, and when leaving our hotel rooms, we simply loop it around the strongest thing in the room (usually a pipe or the base of a toilet) and know our belongings are secure.
+Our large Pacsafe easily holds our valuables, and when leaving hotel rooms, we simply loop it around the strongest thing in the room (usually a pipe or the base of a toilet) and know our belongings are secure.

 Sunscreen — The last thing you want to do is end your South Africa trip with a giant sunburn from underestimating the powerful rays at the beach or out on safari–play it safe and add plenty of sunscreen to your South Africa packing list!